Fastener retention: best practices for secure construction

 Fastener Retention

 Fastener retention is a critical component in the design and implementation of continuous insulation and building enclosure systems.
 It refers to the ability of fasteners to maintain their integrity and hold components securely over the lifespan of a building.
-This practice is crucial for preventing air and moisture infiltration, enhancing thermal performance, and ensuring overall structural stabilitry.
+This practice is crucial for preventing air and moisture infiltration, enhancing thermal performance, and ensuring overall structural stability.
 Proper fastener retention is essential not only for meeting buidling codes but also for maximizing the efficiency and durability of the building envelope.
 As such, adopting systems followings best practices in fastener retention can lead to significant improvements in the performance and longevity of construction projects.

 Features